Cambridge Healthtech Institute's 11th Annual

 Mark S. Cragg, PhD, Professor, Experimental Cancer Biology, Antibody and Vaccine Group, School of Cancer Sciences, University of Southampton , Professor, Experimental Cancer Biology , Antibody and Vaccine Group, School of Cancer Sciences, , University of Southampton

 Immunomodulatory antibodies represent an exciting new modality for immunotherapy.
 Whereas checkpoint blockers have translated successfully into the clinic, agonistic antibodies directed to immune receptors have lagged behind and represent an untapped opportunity for immunotherapy.
 Here, we highlight the salient properties of antibodies required to agonise both activating and inhibitory receptors and discuss the role of affinity, hinge rigidity and geometry.
-Using examples across the TNFR super-family, (CD40, 4-1BB), the immunoglobulin super-family (CD28) and including inhibitory receptors (PD-1, FcgRIIB), the contribution of each of these aspects will be examined - 1) Affinity, 2) Geometry, 3) Hinge rigidity
+Using examples across the TNFR super-family, (CD40, 4-1BB), the immunoglobulin super-family (CD28), and including inhibitory receptors (PD-1, FcgRIIB), the contribution of each of these aspects will be examined: 1) Affinity, 2) Geometry, 3) Hinge rigidity.

-ENGINEERING BISPECIFICS FOR SOLID TUMOURS
+ENGINEERING FOR SOLID TUMOURS

 Breaking through the Solid Tumour Barrier